zerotrustprivacy/get2knowme/README.md

 - 👋 Hi, I’m @hendersonmersedes
 - 👀 I’m interested in data engineering
-- 🌱 I’m currently learning PYTHON
+- 🌱 I love SQL and currently learning PYTHON
 - 💞️ I’m looking to collaborate on building databases
 - 📫 How to reach me: LinkedIn